Home

 2022-05-23 20:19:20

-KYIV, Might 23 (Reuters) - A Ukrainian courtroom sentenced a Russian soldier to life in jail on Monday for killing an unarmed civilian in the first warfare crimes trial arising from Russia's invasion.
+KYIV, May 23 (Reuters) - A Ukrainian court docket sentenced a Russian soldier to life in jail on Monday for killing an unarmed civilian within the first warfare crimes trial arising from Russia's invasion.

-Decide Serhiy Agafonov said Shishimarin, finishing up a "prison order" by a soldier of upper rank, had fired a number of pictures on the victim's head from an computerized weapon. learn extra
+Judge Serhiy Agafonov stated Shishimarin, carrying out a "criminal order" by a soldier of higher rank, had fired a number of photographs at the victim's head from an automated weapon. read extra

 Register now for FREE unlimited access to Reuters.com